LQ95/Personal/README.md

 # Personal
-This is simply the place I'll put my personal projects in From time to time
+This is simply the place I'll put my personal projects in from time to time